acmbpdc/coding-bootcamp/sessions/04-git-workshop/README.md

 ---

-## Combining Local and Remote Workflow
+## Combining Local and Remote Workflows

 Go ahead and add the following lines to the `README.md`